mirandaprivate/evalyn_asiacrypt/README.md

 - Peak RAM is roughly proportional to the total number of NN parameters.
 - Introducing intermediate (per-layer or per-block) commitments partitions a large model into smaller sub-NNs, reducing the prover's peak RAM.
 - However, decomposing a large NN into smaller components increases the overall proof size and the verifier time.
-- Both PoP proving and Fiat–Shamir transform proving invoke the Groth16 prover, for which we have not yet enabled the parallelization feature.

 ## Windows/WSL notes